|

 merchant subleases them, or sells them for money, no objection can be raised.

-119. If any one fails to meet a claim for debt, and he sells the maid
+119. If any one fails to meet a claim for debt, and

-servant who has borne him children, for money, the money which the merchant has
+children, for money, the money which the merchant has paid shall be repaid

-paid shall be repaid to the merchant by the owner of the slave and she shall be
+to the merchant by the owner of the slave and she shall be freed.

-120. If any one store grain for safe keeping in another's house,
+120. If any one store grain for safe keeping in another's

-god (on oath), and the
+grain before god (on oath),

-owner of the house shall pay the grain's owner for the grain taken.
+and the owner of the house shall pay the grain's owner for the grain taken.

 121. If any one stores grain in another man's house he shall pay him